 Intervention just before an episode- Since you know your child well, you can read from his expressions when he is agitated and going into a tantrum.
 He may make specific sounds, actions.
 There is a small window of opportunity where you can control him, if you do the right thing.What will work varies for each child but the key factor is dont bother about surroundings or people.
 You need to concentrate on it and focus only on averting the tantrum.
 For eg: If a child cannot stand 'noise of a drill and while you shop, if there is a sudden noise of drill what would you do.
 Will you 'try to speed up the shopping and hope that your child don't take notice of it' as you are not comfortable explaining the child's condition to the shopkeeper or 'rather ask shopkeeper to shut it down till you exit the shop'.
 As you know very well that the sound of drill can trigger your child, you need to avert the trigger immediately.

 There are other techniques to calm your kid like gentle massage, giving a tight hug, teaching the kid to signal to you that he needs help or he is not interested.Also medicines for hyperactivity and aggression can be given if its found to be effective for the child.
 This will hep the child to be more composed and focus on other activities.

 It may not be possible to avoid tantrums but definitely we can reduce it and make their life better by creating a friendly environment and help them to control frustration.

 Hi!
-I am a marketing consultant residing in UAE with interests in blogging and digital marketing.
+I am an ex-Digital Marketing Consultant, currently pursuing my M.A.
+Psychology(ABA) at McNeese State University, Louisiana.
 My son was diagnosed with ASD in Nov 2016 and this has vastly changed my perception of the condition.
 Most of us don't know what exactly is Autism.
-Biggest concern for autism is late detection which is related to low awareness.
+The biggest concern for autism is late detection which is related to low awareness.
 It's a fact that early detection and intervention is the only way to combat autism.
 Hoping to spread the message of autism through online and other activities.